-In Western culture, the main focus as we age is to keep ourselves “looking young,” which is usually pursued by buying special skin and hair-care products.
-In Japan, avoiding “kareishu”, or “old people smell,” is a significant focus in aging, and special soaps and washing products are promoted to meet this need.
+In Western culture, the main focus as we age is to keep ourselves “looking young,” usually pursued by buying special skin and hair-care products.
+In Japan, avoiding “kareishu”, or “old people smell,” is a significant focus in aging.
+There are special soaps and washing products promoted to meet this need, as well as research into foods that can neutralize it.

 What is “Old People Smell”?

-“Old people smell” is the characteristic ‘greasy, grassy odor’ most noticeable in nursing homes and long term care homes, beyond that of urine, feces, and spilled food.
-In fact, many independent-living older adults also have “old people smell” — although they have become desensitized to it themselves as it had increased gradually since middle age.
-Many times, their children and grandchildren are very aware of it.
+“Old people smell” is the characteristic ‘greasy, grassy odor’ most noticeable in nursing homes and long-term care facilities, beyond the smells of urine, feces, and spilled food.
+Many independent-living older adults also have it, though they may have become desensitized to it.
+Children and grandchildren are often more aware of it.

-While body odour can be caused by foods containing a lot of onion, garlic, ginger and certain spices, or may be a side-effect of some medications, “old people smell” originates from 2-noneal, a volatile chemical compound caused by the oxidative degradation of palmitoleic acid and vaccenic acid, two omega-7 unsaturated fatty acids that increase on the skin from age 40 years, onwards [1].
+Body odor can be influenced by eating foods such as onions, garlic, ginger, and certain spices, as well as by medications.
+However, “old people smell” mainly comes from 2-nonenal, a volatile compound formed by the oxidative breakdown of palmitoleic acid and vaccenic acid, which are two omega-7 unsaturated fatty acids that increase on the skin from about age 40 onwards [1].

 Lifestyle Changes